PROGRAM OVERVIEW

 User Experience Sprints

-Below are mock-ups created during the design sprint for review with stakeholders and business owners, getting feedback during this process is critical to the success of the product.
+Below are mock-ups created during the design sprint, presented for review with stakeholders and business owners.
+Gathering feedback throughout this process was essential to the product’s success.

 Design Sprint Cycle